 Pancreatitis may be acute (sudden onset) or chronic (persistent).
 Acute pancreatitis is usually more severe than chronic.
 Pain can range from mild to severe.

-Over time, repeated bouts of pancreatitis can result in scarring of the pancreas, making it less efficient and leading to complications (listed below).
-Middle aged to older cats are most often affected by pancreatitis, although it can occur in younger cats and even kittens.
+Over time, repeated bouts of pancreatitis can result in scarring of the pancreas, which makes it less efficient and can cause complications.
+The highest incidence is in middle-aged to senior cats, however, it can occur in young cats and even kittens.
+Middle-aged to older cats are most often affected by pancreatitis, although it can occur in younger cats and even kittens.